schemahero/schemahero-docs/docs/source/managing-tables/deleting-tables.md

 description: Deleting entire tables
 ---

-By default, SchemaHero will not delete table table when you delete the `table` object.
+By default, SchemaHero will not delete the table when you delete the `table` object.
 In other words, `kubectl apply -f ./my-table.yaml` will create a table, but `kubectl delete -f ./my-table.yaml` will not delete the table.

 This decision was made out of caution.